 Durably built and climate-resistant.
 Available in either a right- or left-handed design.
 Has low-profile design.
 Easy to reel in line quickly.
 Designed with side-plate oil port for prolonged maintenance and long-lasting baitcasting reel life.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 According to industry specialists, roughly 38 million Americans enjoy freshwater fishing on a regular basis.
 That means there’s a huge market for freshwater reels, and so, not surprisingly, there’s an enormous choice.
 And that’s great because the range of price and performance options means there’s something for everyone, from the absolute beginner to the most experienced.

-However, with four quite different types of basic reel design, a dizzying array of variations, and dozens of manufacturers, choosing the right freshwater fishing reel isn’t easy!
+However, with four quite different types of basic reel designs, a dizzying array of variations, and dozens of manufacturers, choosing the right freshwater fishing reel to take your fishing hobby to the next level isn’t easy!
 Mistakes can quickly get expensive, too.

 Finding the answers that help you make the right buying decisions is why BestReviews was created.
 We do the hours of research and testing so you can get the clear, concise information you need.
 Our recommendations underline the variety available in terms of specifications and cost, and they provide ideal solutions for many.
 For those who would like more detail, we’ve put together the following buying guide.